tlow87/creator-report/src/markdown/page.md

           value: 2,000,000
     section2-quotes:
       items:
-        - quote: “People are choosing to become creators as the availability and advances in technology let anyone <span>reach virtually everyone.</span>
+        - quote: “People are choosing to become creators as the availability and advances in technology let anyone <span>reach virtually everyone.”</span>
           link: kittycatmatt
           creator: Kitty Cat Matt
           followers: 396.2K followers on TikTok
           avatar: ../images/avatar-kitty-cat-matt.png
-        - quote: “We live in an amazing time where the ordinary person gets to become a creator and find success with social media. <span>It’s the wave of the future.</span>
+        - quote: “We live in an amazing time where the ordinary person gets to become a creator and find success with social media. <span>It’s the wave of the future.”</span>
           link: psychicstina
           creator: Psychic Stina
           followers: 213.1K followers on TikTok
           avatar: ../images/avatar-psychic-stina.png
 chapterTwo:
-  - headline: Creators Share Common Ground
+  - headline: The Common Ground We Share
-    paragraph: Although creators defy a one-size-fits-all definition, they all have a few things in common.
-For starters, it turns out content creation isn’t the main hustle for many in the Creator Economy.
+    paragraph: Creators defy a one-size-fits-all definition, but they still have a few things in common.
+For starters, it turns out content creation isn’t the main hustle for many in the creator economy.
     section1-tables:
       table:
         - headline: Overview of time spent
           footnote: "3"
-          subhead: on Content Creation
+          subhead: on content creation
           image: ../images/chapter-2-section-1-B.png
           item:
             - statistic: "66"